suika3-community/suika3/README.md

-Suika3 is a portable visual novel engine designed to run on a wide range of platforms — from smartphones and consoles to legacy systems — using a JIT/AOT hybrid scripting architecture for mobile app store compliance.
+Suika3 is a portable visual novel engine designed to run on a wide range of platforms — from smartphones and consoles to legacy systems — using a custom JIT/AOT hybrid scripting runtime and C-based rendering architecture for mobile app store compliance.

 <div align="center">
   <img src="https://raw.githubusercontent.com/suika3-community/suika3/refs/heads/main/docs/img/logo-small.png" alt="Suika3 Logo"><br>